stevenkaras/stevenkaras.github.com/blog/_posts/2014-02-02-advanced-blogging-with-jekyll.md

 bundle exec jekyll serve --watch --drafts --config _config_development.yml
 ```

 Well, that's kinda a lie.
-I wrote a script that sits in the _tasks folder of my blog root.
+I wrote a script that sits in the tasks folder of my blog folder.
 So when I want to run the local server, I run `_tasks/serve`.
 But the heart of the script is that line.

 ## SEO